 Rancho Maria does not generally come up in conversations when people are talking about Central Coast golf options.
 Granted, there are plenty of great courses in a place where quality outweighs quantity, but Rancho Maria is one few people outside the area seem to have played (or even heard of, for that matter).

 For me, it was one of the last couple of courses on my personal “to do” list in this region.
-In fact, Rancho Maria and the Ranch Course at The Alisal were actually the last two public regulation 18-hole courses in Santa Barbara County I hadn’t played.
-This one is much more accessible and it was geographically convenient to Monarch Dunes, where we’d be playing in the afternoon.
+In fact, Rancho Maria and The Ranch Course at The Alisal were actually the last two public-accessible regulation 18-hole courses in Santa Barbara County I hadn’t played.
+This one is much more accessible because The Alisal’s Ranch Course is mostly private actually requires a stay and play to access.
+Either way, Rancho Maria was much more affordable geographically convenient to Monarch Dunes, where we’d be playing in the afternoon.

 We were in the fourth group off the tee, but the early bird pace was plenty quick and we finished in just under four hours.
 Regarding the carts, they are a bit unique here as they do no feature roofs.
 That’s rare to see and it took some getting used to, but it was kind of fun and more convenient in some regards.
 That said, I’m not sure I’d be too excited about these carts when it’s raining or hot, when some cover/shade would be preferred.